A Mother’s Love Letter to Her Son

 As A Boy Mom You Learn to Toughen Up: Broken Bones; Staph Infections; Concussions; Risk-Takers; Adventurers.

-One Monday I was preparing to do the laundry and, as most moms do when they have a 4-year-old, I stuck my hand in your school pants pockets to make sure nothing was left behind that would ruin the other clothes.
+One Monday I was preparing to do laundry and, as most moms do when they have a 4-year-old, I stuck my hand in your school pants pockets to make sure nothing was left behind that would ruin the other clothes.
 On this occasion I was rewarded with a very flat, dead lizard staring up at me!
-I asked you how that creature had ended up in your pocket, and with a big grin on your chubby cheeks you said, “We were walking to lunch, and I saw him on the wall, so I thought I would bring him home!”
+I asked you how that creature ended up in your pocket, and with a big grin on your chubby cheeks you said, “We were walking to lunch at school, and I saw him on the wall, so I thought I would bring him home!”
 Forgetting the lizard was in your pocket, a few minutes later you sat down to eat your lunch.
 Thus…the flat reptile now in my hand.

 You cleaned up nicely for this cowboy picture!

-I learned that God has placed a warrior’s heart inside every male.
+I learned God has placed a warrior’s heart inside every male.
 This shows up in varying degrees.
 In some boys it is very apparent, and in others it is subtle.
 Some have a burning desire to join the military, others have a deep need to dominate at a game of chess.
-Each heart is different, but almost all have a desire to engage in the “battle.”
+Each personality is different, but almost all have a desire to engage in the “battle.”